How to Write a Results Section in your Dissertation

 If you're doing a paper that reports on original investigative work, the Results section will be where you detail your findings.
-If you've carried out surveys, taken measurements in the field, or collected any other sort of data to test your hypothesis, that data needs to be organized and presented to the reader in a way that's easy to understand.
+However, suppose you've carried out surveys, taken measurements in the field, or collected any other sort of data to test the hypothesis.
+In that case, you need to carefully think about how to organize this information and make it easy to understand for your readers.

-rarely need to include the raw data - you don't want to overwhelm the reader with long lists of meaningless numbers.
-As the author, it's your responsibility to comb through the data and select the important values and statistics that are necessary to answer your research question.
-It's important to remember that this includes both the data that supports your hypothesis and any negative findings.
+Dissertations rarely presuppose that you should insert the raw data into them: there's no need to overwhelm the audience with long lists of statistical data and numbers.
+As the author, it's your responsibility to review the data, select the relevant values, and choose the statistics necessary to answer your research question: both the data supporting the hypothesis and other negative findings.

 You can help your readers move quickly through the material by providing clear subheadings that organize your data around central themes or ideas.
-For example, if you're research includes surveys, you may include subheadings that address different sample groups or have questions grouped together by concept.
-If your hypothesis includes several parts, you can organize your results into sections that address those parts separately.
-Often subheadings are organized around important tables or figures.
+For example, if you're research includes surveys, you may include subheadings that address different sample groups or have questions grouped together by the concept.
+Likewise, if your hypothesis includes several parts, you can organize your results into sections that address those parts separately.
+Often subheadings are organized around important visual aids.

-No matter what your subheadings are, you'll want to organize your Results section so that the strongest findings are listed first and the weakest findings are left until the end.
-While we'd like to think that the people reading our work will complete the entire paper, often they will only be skimming for the highlights.
-By putting your best results first, you create a strong impression on the reader and ensure that they will remember your most important findings.
+No matter what your subheadings are, you'll want to outline your Results section so that the strongest findings are listed first, and the weakest arguments are left until the end.
+While we'd like to think that the people reading our work will complete the entire paper, often, they will only be skimming for the strengths.
+So put the most significant results first, and you'll create a strong impression on the reader and increase the chance that they will remember your most important findings.

-Start each section with a description of the sample, including sample size and an explanation for missing or excluded data.
-Next, give any necessary descriptive statistics (i.e., mean, median, frequency, range, etc.), then provide any other statistical analysis you performed (i.e., t test, data transformations, ANOVA, etc.).
-If you did a qualitative study, you can also include information such as quotes that will be important in your discussion.
+Start each section with a sample description, including sample size and an explanation for missing or excluded data.
+Next, give any necessary descriptive statistics (i.e., mean, median, frequency, range, etc.), then provide any other statistical analysis you performed (i.e., t-test, data transformations, ANOVA, etc.).
+In case you choose to do a qualitative study, you can also add quotes and other information that will be important in your discussion.

-Tables are lists of numerical values presented in rows and column that are used to help the reader interpret and classify related pieces of data.
-Only use a table if you have more information than can easily be handled in the text.
-A good rule is to never include tables with fewer than nine cells, i.e., if you can fit your data in a table that is smaller than 3 x 3, you can just list that information in the text.
-In the example below, average students' test scores are given by week for three treatments:
+Use tables if you have more information than can easily be handled in the text.
+There's a good rule on using tables: never include tables with less than nine cells, i.e., if you can fit the information in a table that is smaller than 3 x 3, you can just list it in text.
+The example below shows the average students' test scores given by week for three treatments: